octarinesec/octarine-operator/README.md

 The Carbon Black Cloud Container Operator runs within a Kubernetes cluster.
 The Container Operator is a set of controllers which deploy and manage the VMware Carbon Black Cloud Container components.

  Capabilities
  * Deploy and manage the Container Essentials product bundle (including the configuration and the image scanning for Kubernetes security)!
- * Deploy and manage the Container Advanced product bundle (including the runtime for Kubernetes security)
  * Automatically fetch and deploy the Carbon Black Cloud Container private image registry secret
  * Automatically register the Carbon Black Cloud Container cluster
  * Manage the Container Essentials validating webhook - dynamically manage the admission control webhook to avoid possible downtime